 Mercedes-Benz E-Class Review

-The base 2014 Mercedes-Benz E250 BlueTEC comes with a turbodiesel, four-cylinder engine that reviewers say provides plenty of power from a stop, as well as capable acceleration for highway passing.
+The base E250 BlueTEC comes with a turbodiesel, four-cylinder engine that auto writers say provides plenty of power from a stop, as well as capable acceleration for highway passing.
 If you want more power, reviewers say that the V6-powered E350 offers impressive acceleration, while the high-performance E63 AMG delivers blistering acceleration and outstanding traction, thanks to its twin-turbocharged V8 engine and standard all-wheel drive.
 The EPA reports that the base E250 BlueTEC gets 28/45 mpg city/highway, which is outstanding for the class.
 A few test drivers write that the 2014 Mercedes E-Class isn’t the most agile car in the class, but most say that the E-Class sedan still offers controlled handling and a comfortable ride.

-Critics say that a handsome design, vault-like construction and top-notch materials make the 2014 E-Class’ interior one of the most luxurious in the class, though a few also note that the interiors in competing Cadillac and Lexus cars offer a bit more visual appeal.
+Reviewers say that a handsome design, vault-like construction and top-notch materials make the Mercedes-Benz E-Class’ interior one of the most luxurious in the class, though a few also note that the interiors in competing Cadillac and Lexus cars offer a bit more visual appeal.
 The E-Class sedan earns praise for its spacious front and rear seats, and some reviewers note that there’s plenty of headroom for taller drivers.
 Additionally, the 2014 Mercedes E-Class offers more trunk space than most cars in the class.
 Some reviewers say that the E-Class’ standard COMAND infotainment system can be difficult to use, especially when compared with systems found in Audi and BMW vehicles.
 The base 2014 Mercedes-Benz E-Class sedan comes standard with a sunroof, dual-zone automatic climate control, an iPod interface, Bluetooth phone and audio streaming, HD Radio and a six-disc CD/DVD player.
 Also standard are forward collision warning and Mercedes’ Attention Assist system, which monitors driving behavior for signs of drowsiness and alerts the driver with visual and audible warnings.
 Available features include a panoramic moonroof, a backup camera, blind spot monitoring, lane departure warning, adaptive cruise control, proximity key, push-button start, heated and ventilated front seats, a power trunk lid, navigation, satellite radio and a Harman Kardon audio system.

 - "Because it's not the sportiest-sprung car in its midsize segment, the E-class's comprehensive excellence is often downplayed." -- Automobile Magazine